usfsipsentinelnetwork/MIMP_Beta/README.md

 In order to run this pipeline, you should have your output from basecalling arranged into folders "barcode01" or "barcode1" through "barcode**" and the following scripts in the folders,

 MIMP "Quick & Dirty": output OTU table/ phyloseq object solely on alignment to the UNITE database.

+### Example protocol

+In order to run this, you should download the repository and have the scripts in the parent directory containing your folders for each barcode.
+In this case, the primer sequences had been mostly trimmed off along with the adapters and there was very low quality, so we adjusted the options.
+You'll also want to install the UNITE database.
+In this instance, its in my home folder (~).

+		running trim_and_sort.sh -p ITS1F4 -q 10 -m 150 -M 2000 -c 0 -e .1 -o 1 -N T -n T -x 8 -s F
+		sh quick_dirty_minimap.sh -p ITS1F4 -q 10 -d ~/sh_general_release_dynamic_s_all_04.04.2024_dev.fasta -i all_filt_reorient.fasta -b 4 -t 4 -m 300 -P minimap2 -s F -S F
+		bash get_minimap_output.sh -p ITS1F4
+		Rscript make_phyloseq.R ITS1F4 UNITE

 ### 0. primer_seqs.sh